download

 "The diagnosis is not so simple.
 You cannot speak of absolute winners or losers.
 Ferrari won at Silverstone and we are still leading the World Championship".

-Doing the maths, you've only lost one point in the standings: you had a seven point lead over Raikkonen, now you have a six point lead over Montoya.
+Doing the maths, you've only lost one point in the standings: you had a seven-point lead over Raikkonen, now you have a six-point lead over Montoya.
 Who do you fear most?

-"I fear Montoya more, because I have long maintained that Williams is a bit faster than McLaren.
+"I fear Montoya more, because I have long said that Williams is a bit faster than McLaren.
 It's true that Raikkonen has also been unlucky, but in bad luck he can't complain too much, given what happened to me.
 The championship is wide open and the challenge is getting tougher and tougher".

 Will the defeat at Hockenheim make you lose sleep?